 Time well spent:

 If you have a DAW and the resources, try and recreate songs you love the songwriting in.
-Maybe even a song you dislike but are super popular.
+Maybe even a song you dislike but that is super popular.

 The point is not to create an exact replica but by disassembling and reassembling you will better understand the craft and craftsmanship behind the song.